ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     <img src=".//media/image32.png" style="width:3.30757in;height:2.18819in" />

 1. If you want to use multi-factor authentication from Active Directory when logging into Windows, select the **Multi-Factor Authentication (MFA)** checkbox.
 When MFA is activated, users will need to enter their AD passwords in order to receive a push notification from Octopus, ForgeRock or OKTA Authenticators.
+If the checkbox is *not* selected, users will have passwordless authentication.

     >**Note: In order to successfully use a FIDO key with MFA, the key must not have an associated PIN**.